 - Summary

-Located in Monroe County, Florida—better known as the Florida Keys—we’re surrounded by some of the freshest seafood in the world.
+Located in Monroe County, Florida, better known as the Florida Keys, we're surrounded by some of the freshest seafood you can get.

 What is a Snapper?